 Meet the Tailors

-The New Scot Sewing Project wouldn't be possible without the incredible work of our tailors.
-We have 10 generous New Scots giving up their time and skills for free to sew face masks for local organisations.
+The New Scot Sewing Project wouldn't not have been possible without the incredible work of our tailors.
+We had 10 generous New Scots giving up their time and skills for free to sew face masks for local organisations.
 Read more about each of them below.

 FATHI AL ASWAD